 What is an exit poll and how accurate are they?

-Exit polls take place at about 144 polling stations across the country and the information is used to predict the result of the election.
+Exit polls take place at about 144 polling stations across the country to get an indication of how people have voted.

-With just three days to go until people can cast their vote in the General Election, the final stage is approaching: the exit polls.
+The exit poll for the General Election will be published shortly after polling stations close at 10pm on Thursday.

 Here is all you need to know about how and why they are conducted – and how accurate the results can be.